app-generator/ct-black-dashboard/README.md

 > Forked from the [original version](https://www.creative-tim.com/product/black-dashboard?AFFILIATE=128200) designed by `Creative-Tim`.

 Black Dashboard is a beautiful Bootstrap 4 Admin Dashboard with a huge number of components built to fit together and look amazing.
-If you are looking for a tool to manage and visualize data about your business, this dashboard is the thing for you.

 It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.

 - 👉 [Black Dashboard Django](https://appseed.us/product/black-dashboard/django/) - `Full-stack` Django Version
 - 👉 [Black Dashboard Flask](https://appseed.us/product/black-dashboard/flask/) - `Full-stack` Flask Version